elliott-king/seeding-sovereignty/README.md

 # Overview
 Welcome to the Seeding Sovereignty (Google) Sheets Script!
 This script will update the "NYC Climate Justice Bills (Seeding Sovereignty)" google sheet, in the "Introductions 2024" tab.
+If you are looking to replicate this outside of NYC, feel free to adapt this code to your local government API.

 > [!NOTE]
 > Most names used are case-sensitive, and expect the exact letters that I put in quotes.